artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 <!-- more -->

 We were finding that our current patterns of building apps were not scaling as the team and app scope grew.
-Building anything new inside Eigen barely re-used existing native code, and it was progressively taking longer and longer to build features.
-App and test build times were increasing, it would take 2 iOS engineers to build a feature in a similar time-frame as a single web engineer.
-Our iOS engineers have a lot of experience across many platforms, are well versed in best practices and understand the value of building better tools to make it faster
+Building anything inside Eigen rarely re-used existing native code, and progressively took longer to build features.
+Our app and test target build times were increasing, till eventually it would take 2 iOS engineers to build a feature in a similar time-frame as a single web engineer.
+Our iOS engineers have a lot of experience across many platforms, are well versed in best practices and understand the value of building better tools to make it faster.
+We had the knowledge, but we weren't finding ourselves in a great position product development wise.

 By [March 2015][gave_up], we gave up trying to keep pace with the web.

 Once we came to this conclusion, our discussion came to "what can we do to fix this?"
-Over the course of the 2015/2016 winter break we explored ideas on how we could write more re-usable code.
+Over the course of the 2015 winter break we explored ideas on how we could write more re-usable code.

 # What are Artsy's apps?